utdata/icj-cli-tools/lectures/bash/bash-04-commands.md

 ## -h for help

 Sometimes there isn't a man page for a command, but there is help file.
-One of the program commands we might use later is `in2csv` which turns files into well-formatted csv files for processing.
-To get help, I would type:
+If we wanted to look at a list of all the flags for the `curl` program, we would can get "help with the `-h` flag.
+I would type:

-`$ in2csv -h`
+`$ curl -h`

 This gives you a list of the flags and arguments for that command, along with other information.